MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 - [Specific types of sensitive information](#auto-apply-labels-to-content-with-specific-types-of-sensitive-information)
 - [Specific keywords or searchable properties that match a query you create](#auto-apply-labels-to-content-with-keywords-or-searchable-properties).

 Very similar to [simulation mode for auto-labeling policies for sensitivity labels](apply-sensitivity-label-automatically.md#learn-about-simulation-mode), this addition lets you run the auto-labeling deployment like the WhatIf parameter for PowerShell.
-You see results reported as if the auto-labeling policy had applied your selected label, using the rules that you defined.
-You can then refine your rules for accuracy if needed, and rerun the simulation.
+You see results reported as if the auto-labeling policy had applied your selected label, using the conditions that you defined.
+You can then refine your conditions for accuracy if needed, and rerun the simulation.

-However, for Exchange, because auto-labeling applies to emails that are sent and received, whereas simulation runs against emails stored in mailboxes, don't expect results for email in a simulation to be consistent unless you can send and receive the exact same email messages.

 Simulation mode also lets you gradually increase the scope of your auto-labeling policy before deployment.
 For example, you might start with a single location, such as a SharePoint site, with a single document library.
 Then, with iterative changes, increase the scope to multiple sites, and then to another location, such as OneDrive.

-Finally, you can use simulation mode to provide an approximation of the time needed to run your auto-labeling policy, to help you plan and schedule when to run it without simulation mode.
+Typical workflow for an auto-labeling policy:

+1. Create and configure an auto-labeling retention policy.

+2. Run the policy in simulation mode, which typically completes within a day.
+The completed simulation triggers an email notification that's sent to the user configured to receive activity alerts.

+3. Review the results, and if necessary, refine your policy and rerun simulation and wait for it to complete again.

+4. Repeat step 3 as needed.

+5. Deploy in production by turning on the policy.

 Unlike simulation mode for automatically applying sensitivity labels:
 - Simulation mode is optional, and not required to complete before you run the policy.
 You can even run the policy while simulation is still running.